 How to Organize Medicine in a Kitchen

 If you’re like most people, your kitchen is the heart of your home.
 It’s where you cook, eat, help with homework, and hang out with family and friends.
 But did you know that it’s also a great place to store medicine?
-By following a few simple tips, you can keep your medicine organized and easy to find when you need it.
-Plus, you’ll be able to keep track of expiration dates and save money in the long run.
-So what are you waiting for?
-Get organized today!
+By following a few simple tips, you can keep your medicine organized, stocked, current, and easy to find whenever you need it.

-This can be a box, a drawer, or even a cabinet.
-The goal is to be sure you have a set location for things you take daily, things you take routinely, and things you take when an issue pops up.
 Do not be tempted to keep everything all together because the confusion of the clutter may have you frustrated when you may not want to be.
-Sort things out into smaller sections so you can quickly find what you need and get relief fast.
+Sort things out into smaller sections so you can quickly find what you need.

 I love the idea of using a spice rack to organize bottles of medications.
 You can set up one for each person in your home to keep things streamlined in the safest way.

-Labels are important but nowhere more so than with medication or supplements.
-Use labels or stickers to clearly identify what each supplement is and when it expires.
+Labels are important, but nowhere more so than with medications.
+Use labels or stickers to clearly identify each supplement and when it expires.
 You can also include information such as side effects specific to each family member, how to take medication so it works better, and what the medication is specifically meant to help.

-You can use these stickers so you know the lifespan of each medication and/or supplement.
+You can use these stickers to know each medication’s lifespan and/or supplement.
 Instead of initials, you can use that column to make any notes.

 A few ideas are: